 Smart dress is expected when interviewing clients or attending court.

-The work can be hard and stressful with long hours, although firms may offer support to combat high stress levels.
+The work can be hard and stressful, although firms may offer support to combat high stress levels.

 Work in overseas offices may be possible, advising local clients on English, EU or foreign law.